kianxineki/blog/weaning_jquery.markdown

 ---

-Prepending is trickier but not very much.
-Instead of:
+To prepend elements, instead of:

     $(a).prepend(b)

 do:

-    if (a.childNodes.length) a.insertBefore(b, a.childNodes[0])
+    a.insertBefore(b, a.childNodes[0])
-    else a.appendChild(b)

 This works in all browsers.